 However, problems persist on both the supply and demand side of the cloud.

 On the supply side:

 - EU-based cloud providers have only a small share of the cloud market, which makes the EU highly dependent on external providers, vulnerable to external data threats and subject to a loss of investment potential for the European digital industry in the data processing market;

-- Service providers operating in the EU may also be subject to legislation of third countries, which presents the risk that data of EU citizens and businesses are accessed by third country jurisdictions that are in contradiction with the EU’s data protection framework.
+- Service providers operating in the EU may also be subject to the legislation of third countries, which presents the risk that data of EU citizens and businesses are accessed by third-country jurisdictions that are in contradiction with the EU’s data protection framework.
 In particular, concerns have been voiced about several Chinese laws related to cybersecurity and national intelligence.

-- While third country legislations like the U.S. CLOUD Act are based on public policy reasons such as law enforcement access to data for criminal investigations, the application of foreign jurisdictions’ legislation raises legitimate concerns for European businesses, citizens and public authorities over legal uncertainty and compliance with applicable EU law, such as data protection rules
+- While third country legislation like the U.S. CLOUD Act is based on public policy reasons such as law enforcement access to data for criminal investigations, the application of foreign jurisdictions’ legislation raises legitimate concerns for European businesses, citizens and public authorities over legal uncertainty and compliance with applicable EU law, such as data protection rules

 - Micro-enterprises and SMEs suffer economic detriment because of contract-related problems, e.g. non-conformity with the contract or unfair contract terms.